tdunning/bandit-ranking/README.md

     $ java -jar target/bandit-ranking-1.0-SNAPSHOT-jar-with-dependencies.jar  [k [p [n]]]

-The output will be points that describe a graph of the precision of the ranking for the first p presented items, the per trial regret and the cumulative regret.
+The output will be contained in two files.
+The file named "quality.csv" will contain points that describe a graph of the precision of the ranking for the first p presented items, the per trial regret and the cumulative regret.
 Precision is measured by how many of the top k items are shown in the first p items where there are n items total.
 Try k=10, p=20, n=500 for a quick experiment.
 In this simulation, we